tropical island adventures in the heart of the south pacific

 A selection of the plants, many indigenous to Fiji, in the Garden of the Sleeping Giant.
 Pretty and pretty incredible.

-in search of paradise in the mamanuca islands
+paradise in the mamanuca islands

 Kandavu is a small island in the Mananuca group of islands 15km off the coast of Vitu Levu.
 Small does not mean insignificant for it was our little, and only, taste of quintessential Fijian island life.
 To market itself to tourists Kandavu also goes by the name of 'Bounty Island'.
 Indeed, sometimes wishing to throw off the old colonial yolk, it is perhaps perplexing that many of Fiji's islands rekindle this age of explorers, missionaries, adventurers and colonisers with romanticised names like 'Treasure Island', 'Robinson Crusoe Island' and 'Castaway Island'.
 I prefer to use Bounty Island's Fijian name.